yasutakatou/goCred/README.md

 ## -client

-This is the client mode to get the token from the proxy.
+This is the client mode to get the token from the proxy.<br>
 You need to specify the address of the proxy server where you want to get the token.

 ## -cloudshell string